forsyth/auth/README.md

 The optional **v** modifier adds detail.
 (The interface is different from the Plan 9 *auth/secstore* command, being closer to Inferno's version.)
-The verb **p** prints the file one line at a time, as required by the factotum control file.
-Files are extracted with mode 600.
-The service allows only simple file names.
-If a path is given, secfiles uses the base name as the file name on secstore.
 The **-s** option gives the server name and port (default port: 5356).
 Given the **-i** option, secfiles reads up to two lines from standard input: the user's key and an optional PIN.
 The secstore user name defaults to the current user name.
 The server can also be given by the **SECSTORE** environment variable.
 The key can be given by the **SECSTOREKEY** environment variable.

+The *secstore* service stores a set of encrypted files.
+They are encrypted and decrypted only on the client.
+The user's key is not stored on the server.
+The typical use with Plan 9 is to store a set of keys to be loaded into an instance of *factotum*(4).

+The service allows only simple file names.
+If a path is given, *secfiles* uses the base name as the file name on *secstore*.
+Files are extracted with mode 600.
+The verb **p** prints the file one line at a time, as required by the factotum control file.

 ## Test conventions
 The test for package secstore uses three environment variables: